buildbot/buildbot/master/docs/relnotes/index.rst

 Features
 --------

+- Add capability to override the default UI settings (:issue:`3908`)
+- All :ref:`Reporters` have been adapted to be able to use :ref:`Secret`.
+  :bb:chsrc:`SVNPoller` has been adapted to be able to use :ref:`Secret`.
 - Implement support for Bitbucket Cloud webhook plugin in :py:class:`~buildbot.www.hooks.bitbucketcloud.BitbucketCloudEventHandler`
 - The ``owners`` property now includes people associated with the changes of